This Privacy Notice applies to:

 - Service providers we have retained in connection with our Services such as barristers, solicitors, consultants or experts and other specialists for obtaining their services/professional advice;

-- If we have collected your personal data in the course of providing Services to our clients, we will disclose it to that client and where permitted by law to others for the purpose of providing the Services; and
+- If we have collected your personal data in the course of providing Services to our clients (being a natural person or organisation), we will disclose such data to that client and where permitted by law to others for the purpose of providing the Services; and

-- Courts, police, other law enforcements or regulators where we are required by law to do so.
+- Courts, police, other law enforcements or regulators where we are required by law to do so, where the sharing is in the substantial public interest or where we have obtained your consent to do so.

 Transfers of your personal data outside the UK or the EEA